 Field Experience is required of all students employed as education staff members in churches, either part-time or full-time, as well as those who serve in a voluntary capacity in a local church or approved Christian ministry.
-The course requires a minimum of six hours of field-based experience per week in a local church or religious institution under the direction of a qualified supervisor and attendance of one hour of class each week.
+The course requires a minimum of seven hours of field-based experience per week in a local church or religious institution under the direction of a qualified supervisor and attendance of one hour of class each week.
 Field experience is a component of our commitment to local church partnerships and competency-shaped curriculum.
 By serving in a local church or ministry setting, students will apply course content in a ministry context, discover and develop skills for ministry effectiveness, and experience guided on-site learning through mentoring and supervision by experienced leaders.

 As part of the Field Experience course, all Terry School students will complete the MinistrySafe Institute© certification.
 This 15-hour training includes comprehensive, seminary-level instruction in the most up-to-date ministry and legal practices in child abuse prevention for the local church.
 Registration for Field Experience will include an additional lab fee for the certification.